Marketcircle/AXElements/docs/Inspecting.markdown

 case; then you have numbers in parentheses which are the screen coordinates for the UI element; then you have the number of children that the UI element has, but only because this element has children;
-and finally you have a checkbox for the `focused` attribute.
+and finally you have a check box for the `focused` attribute.

 The values shown in `#inspect` are pieced together using helper methods from the {Accessibility::PPInspector} module and a generic